"Passover" to Prosperity Consciousness

 Jews around the world have

 once again stocked up on boxes of matzoh (unleavened bread), and are

 gathered with friends and loved ones around the seder table.
 The

-Passover holiday, which begins at sundown tonight, commemorates the biblical story
+Passover holiday, which began last Monday, commemorates the biblical story

 of Exodus, in which Jewish slaves overthrow a tyrannical Egyptian

 pharaoh and led by Moses, make their way through the desert in a

 40-year pilgrimage to the Promised Land.

 Many people who are not Jewish celebrate Passover or are invited to join the celebration at a traditional Seder dinner.